-- list the subsystems of a computer - explain the interconnection of subsystems and explain different bus systems - explain the hierarchic nature of computer systems - describe the role of the central processing unit (CPU) in a computer - describe the role of the memory in a computer.
+- List the subsystems of a computer - Understand the interconnection of subsystems and explain different bus systems - Understand the hierarchic nature of computer systems

-3.1 COMPUTER ARCHITECTURE MODELS
+• Describe the role of the central processing unit (CPU) in a computer

+• Describe the role of the memory in a computer

+3.1 Computer Architecture Models

 The style of construction and organization of the many parts of a computer system are its architecture.
 Conventional digital computers have a common form that is attributed to Von Neumann.
-The Von Neumann's model consists of five major components as illustrated in Figure 1 below.
+The Von Neumann's model consists of five major components as illustrated in Figure 8 below.

-Figure 1: Von Neumann's model of Conventional Digital Computers
+Figure 8: Von Neumann's model of Conventional Digital Computers